 According to a study by New York University, a whopping 83 percent of consumers said IVRs either provide them with no benefit at all or are only provided as a cost savings opportunity for the companies that deploy them.
 Clearly, consumer sentiment still remains overwhelmingly negative toward Interactive Voice Response systems.

 However, we wanted to dig a little deeper into how people feel about IVRs and explore the good, the bad, and the ugly, so our research team compiled a list of questions to determine not only what people dislike about these systems, but also what it is they really like about them as well.
-The main takeaway is that IVR systems are one contact center automation tool that customers love to hate, but the truth is — it’s really a love-hate relationship.
+The main takeaway is that IVR systems are one contact centre automation tool that customers love to hate, but the truth is — it’s really a love-hate relationship.
 And by understanding what IVRs can do well (and what consumers like them to do), we are able to determine effective ivr design strategy.

 Below are 10 IVR menu design best practices as well as the findings of our research study.